alexandrejulien/aspnetcore-security-headers-addons/README.md

 Actualy, the addons cover the "Permissions-Policy" which is the renamed version of "Features-Policy" headers.

-The library is available on Nuget : [Coming Soon]
+The library is available on Nuget : https://www.nuget.org/packages/Peppermint.AspNetCore.SecurityHeaders.Addons

 # Example